sagacity/lazybot/README.md

    ```
    ngrok http 5050
    ```
-2. Edit `dist/example-config.json` and set the publicAddress to whatever ngrok has provided you with.
+2. Edit `example-bot/example-config.json` and set the publicAddress to whatever ngrok has provided you with.

 3. Build and run the bot!
    ```
-   cd dist
+   cd example-bot
    ./run.sh
    ```